PIANOTEQ 8 - User Manual

 On a real piano, you cannot change the soundboard mechanical impedance10.
 With Pianoteq, it becomes very easy: it is just one of the design parameters.
 You can control:

-: the greater the impedance, the longer the sound becomes. - The soundboard
+• The soundboard mechanical Impedance: the greater the impedance, the longer the sound becomes.

-: the higher you set this frequency, the more high overtones will be present. - The soundboard
+• The soundboard Cutoff: the higher you set this frequency, the more high overtones will be present.

 [10] That is, how the soundboard resists the string vibrations, and thus amplifies the sound.